M-Igashi/berghain-database/README.md

 - **CORS**: Enabled for cross-origin requests
 - **Search**: Advanced normalization supporting special characters (¥, Ø, ø, À-ÿ)

-## 💫 About Berghain

-Berghain is arguably the world's most famous techno club, located in a former East Berlin power plant.
-Known for its:

-- Uncompromising techno music programming
-- Strict door policy and no-photos rule
-- Industrial atmosphere in a converted power station
-- Two main floors: **Berghain** (main floor) and **Panorama Bar**
-- Legendary weekend-long **Klubnacht** sessions

-This database captures **16+ years** of continuous documentation, preserving the legacy of one of techno culture's most important institutions.

 ## 🐛 Issues & Feedback

 Found a bug?
 Missing data?
 Want to suggest a feature?